 • It is strongly suggested (but not mandatory), for your own progress, that you send the assignment back within a month’s time, if possible.

-For further info contact me at email@example.com or call 617-332-0176.
+For rates and further info contact me at email@example.com or call 617-332-0176.

-• If you're looking to have your playing evaluated, simply email me an mp3 of yourself playing to a backing track.
+If you're looking to have your playing evaluated, simply email me an mp3 of yourself playing to a backing track.
 I will review it and then we can either talk by phone (45 min) or Skype or I can send you written comments, materials and suggestions.

 ABOUT THE LESSONS

-First, I find out as much as I can about your experience and goals.
+First, I find out as much as I can about your experience and preferences.
 Then, I try to determine the best and most appropriate place to begin.
 I give you materials, which are not only fun but will help you reach your goals quickly and efficiently.
-All styles (including bop, modal, blues, fusion, smooth jazz, Latin, and classical) and aspects of woodwind technique are taught – from beginner to advanced.
+All styles (including bop, modal, blues, fusion, smooth jazz, Latin, and classical) and aspects of woodwind technique are taught – from beginner to professional.

-For intermediate to advanced students, I stress various exercises which enable you to play improvisational techniques (chord tone soloing, bop scales, approaches notes, 3217/3517 lines, pentatonics, etc.) over chord changes, with rhythmic accuracy and without getting lost.
+For intermediate students, I stress various exercises which enable you to play improvisational techniques (chord tone soloing, bop scales, approaches notes, 3217/3517 lines, pentatonics, symmetrical diminished, etc.) over chord changes, with rhythmic accuracy and without getting lost.
 These exercises take the mystery out of improvisation by giving you concrete, logical and systematic approaches to improvising.
 Learning tunes, transcribed solos, ear training, vocabulary, instrumental technique and theory are also emphasized.

-TOPICS OF STUDY
+SOME TOPICS OF STUDY

 (click on live links to see or hear examples)